salesforce/lwc-rfcs/text/0112-server-engine.md

 #### `@lwc/engine-server`

 A runtime that can be used to render LWC component trees as strings.
-Like the `@lwc/engine-dom`, this package re-exports all the public APIs from the `@lwc/engine-core` package along with:
+This package re-exports all the public APIs from the `@lwc/engine-core` package along with:

--   `renderComponent(name: string, ctor: typeof LightningElement, props?: { [key: string]: any }): string`: This method creates an renders an LWC component synchronously to a string.
+-   `renderComponent(name: string, ctor: typeof LightningElement, props?: { [key: string]: any }): string`: This method creates and renders an LWC component synchronously to a string.
 It will be discussed further in the following section.

 ### Rendering an LWC component on the server

 #### Constraints

 To make the LWC SSR predictable and performant, only a certain subset of the LWC engine capabilities available on the client will be present on the server.
-As a side-effect, LWC components that need to be rendered on the server will have to observe the following constraints.
+As a side-effect, LWC components that need to be rendered on the server will have to observe the following constraints:

 **No access to web platform APIs on the server:** When running in the server environment, LWC will not polyfill web platform-specific APIs.
 Because of this, accessing any of those APIs as the component renders on the server, will result in a runtime exception.
-For example, if a server-side renderer component wants to attach event listeners to the `document` when it is rendered on the client, it needs to check first if the `document` object is present in the current runtime environment.
+For example, if a server-side rendered component wants to attach event listeners to the `document` when it is rendered on the client, it needs to check first if the `document` object is present in the current runtime environment.

+> TODO: code snippet example

 **The entire component tree will be rendered in a single pass synchronously:** This behavior matches the current behavior of the LWC engine.
 Connecting an LWC component to a document triggers a synchronous rendering cycle.
 This means that reactivity is unnecessary on the server.
+Disabling the reactive membrane on the server will also improve the overall SSR performance by not creating unnecessary JavaScript `Proxy`.

+> TODO: react does that

-Disabling the reactive membrane on the server will also improve the overall SSR performance by avoiding creating unnecessary JavaScript `Proxy`.
-This also means that if a component need to do an asynchronous operation to fetch data to render, it will not be possible to do so when rendered on the server.
-All the asynchronous data dependencies for a component subtree needs to be retrieved prior rendering the component and needs to be passed via public property for it to be rendered.
+**No asynchronous operations allowed:** This also means that if a component needs to do an asynchronous operation to fetch data, it will not be possible to do so when rendered on the server.
+All the asynchronous data dependencies for a component subtree needs to be retrieved prior to rendering the component and needs to be passed via public properties for it to be rendered.

+> TODO: elaborate why

-**The `renderedCallback` lifecycle hook will not execute on the server:** When running a browser, this hook is the first life cycle hook which give the component author access to the rendered DOM elements.
-If the component were to attempt to access those APIs on the server it would results in a runtime error since the DOM APIs are not polyfilled.
+**The `renderedCallback` lifecycle hook will not execute on the server:** When running in a browser, this hook is the first life cycle hook which gives the component author access to the rendered DOM elements.
+If the component were to attempt to access those APIs on the server it would result in a runtime error since the DOM APIs are not mocked.

 **Wire adapters will not be invoked:** The Wire protocol emits a stream of data to a component.
-The current protocol doesn't define today a way today to indicate that the stream is done emitting new data.
-Because of this, the first version of SSR will not invoke any of the wire adapter.
+The current protocol doesn't define a way today to indicate that the stream is done emitting new data.
+Because of this, the first version of SSR will not invoke any wire adapter.
 The protocol will need to be changed and new primitives will need to be added to LWC to make wire adapter compatible with SSR.

 #### The `renderComponent` API

 The `renderComponent` is the only new public API exposed with this proposal.
 This new API is only available in `@lwc/engine-server`.
-It renders a component and returns synchronously the rendered content.
+It renders a component and synchronously returns the rendered content.
 This proposal accepts 3 arguments:
  - `name` (type: `string`) - the tag name of the component host element.
  - `ctor` (type: `typeof LightningElement`) - the root LWC component constructor.
  - `props` (optional, type: `{ [key string]: any}`) - an object representing the different properties set on the root component.

 This method returns a the serialized HTML content rendered by the component.
 The serialization format is out of the scope of this proposal and will be covered in a different RFC.
-However in the first version of the `@lwc/engine-server`, the `renderComponent` will produce an HTML string matching the [declarative shadow DOM proposal](https://github.com/mfreed7/declarative-shadow-dom/blob/master/README.md) format.
+However, in the first version of the `@lwc/engine-server`, the `renderComponent` will produce an HTML string matching the [declarative shadow DOM proposal](https://github.com/mfreed7/declarative-shadow-dom/blob/master/README.md) format.

 #### Component Authoring format

 The existing `lwc` package stays untouched and will be used to distribute the different versions of the engine.
 From the developer perspective, the experience writing a component remains identical.
-Since the LWC engine exposes different API depending on the environment, the application owner will be in charge of creating a different entry point for each environment.
+Since the LWC engine exposes different APIs depending on the environment, the application owner will be in charge of creating a different entry point for each environment.

 **`c/app/app.js`:**